 - Introduction, Thermal systems engineering, V model and applicability to electronic cooling, Physics of heat transfer: conduction, convection, radiation, heating and cooling;

-- Conjugate heat transfer, Heat sinks, Fan cooling, Water cooling;
+- Conjugate heat transfer, Heat sinks, Fan cooling, Boxes;

 - Introduction to Thermal measurements.
 Specifications and requirements.
 Thermal rules of thumb.
 Thermal Ways of working.
 Step-by-step thermal problem solving.
 Guided exercise and Demonstration of step-by-step plan;